mattgibson/opsworks_rails_command_line/README.md

-OpsWorks Rails command line Cookbook
+OpsWorks Rails command line cookbook
 ======================
 This cookbook is intended for people using Ruby on Rails on Amazon Web Services OpsWorks stacks.
 If you are referencing environment variables that you have set through